What is traffic calming?

 Modern traffic calming measures

-Traffic calming measures and solutions have improved a great deal in the past few years, and it is not thought that we have reached the pinnacle of traffic calming equipment.
+It is now thought that we have reached the pinnacle of traffic calming equipment.

 Rubber speed cushions are a no compromise solution to slowing traffic.
 They offer all the benefits of the more traditional solutions but with none of the drawbacks which they present.